How to Build Your First Gaming PC (2026)

 Before you start

 Check compatibility first.
 Every part needs to work with every other part.
 Use PCPartPicker — it’s free and flags incompatibilities automatically before you buy anything.
+I wish I’d used it more carefully in 2019.

 The key compatibility rules: